dramamine/leftovers-again/README.md

 ## NOTES
+10/9/2015
+Special states:
+- noCancel: this seems ok, you can't cancel yr moves.
+- trapped: I think this means you can't switch out

 10/4/2015
 Really pulling off some shenanigans here.
 Currently only tested with 'randumb'.
 Tasks for next week:
 - remove all 'state'ness from the battle class